sparkfabrik/company-playbook/content/guides/an-effective-onboarding-structure.md

 ### One months after joining

-HR will schedule the onboarding final meeting with the new employee and her buddy to:
+HR will schedule the onboarding final meeting with the new employee and their buddy to:

 * Have a retrospective of the first month
 * Collect any feedback and define possible corrective actions